 2.3.2.
 Best Appearance

 An Individual Award will be given to the participant whose army is voted to have the best appearance (a combination of painting, conversions, and thematic interest).
+Judging will be by all players before gaming begins.
+A table will be set up where armies can be displayed.
+Each player will have a slip of paper on which to write the army with the best appearance.
+The slips of paper will be put into a jar and drawn out.
+Whichever army has the most votes wins.
+A player cannot vote for his own army.

 2.3.3.
 Best Sportsman (x2)